-Over its 130-year history, King & Spalding has branched far from its Southern roots to open offices across the United States, Europe, the Middle East, and Asia, giving Left Coast and Yankee firms a run for their money.
-With stellar corporate and litigation practices, the firm counts among its longtime clients Atlanta-based Coca-Cola—a history of partnership evidenced by the old-fashioned soda fountains found in some K&S offices.
+Over its 140-year history, King & Spalding has branched far from its Southern roots to open offices across the United States, Europe, the Middle East, and Asia, giving West Coast and Northeastern firms a run for their money.
+With stellar corporate, litigation, and regulatory practices, the firm counts among its longtime clients public and private companies across industries.

 A King Rises

 In 1885, Alex C. King and Jack J. Spalding founded what eventually became Atlanta’s largest law firm.
 Among the firm’s early matters was extensive service for the railroad industry.
 And like true royalty, the firm was rich in connections—in 1918, King was appointed U.S. Solicitor General, and in the 1940s, Spalding’s son Hughes forged many of the firm’s key alliances, including those with...

 - “There is a fairly universal sense of collegiality across offices and practice groups at K&S globally.
 The firm makes a solid effort to have a few events per week (e.g., firm lunches, practice group lunches, Thursday ‘sweet treat’) to keep everyone mixing, and encourage interaction outside of the pure billable hour, though this is underpinned by the general sense of niceness among colleagues.”

 - “K&S is warm and collaborative.
 Lawyers socialize at firm-sponsored events and on their own, but socialization is not required in order to advance at the firm.
 Lawyers and staff are friendly and respectful, and operate as part of a team to provide the best client service possible.”

 - “The firm is very focused on maintaining a social, collegial culture.
 It's something K&S takes very seriously.
 It's one of the reasons I picked the firm, and it's one of the reasons attorneys stay here for the length of their career.”